-After the City announced its plans to study 73 (now 92) blocks along Jerome Avenue in September of 2014, as part of the Mayor’s Housing plan, we anxiously awaited community involvement.
+After the city announced its plans to study 73 (now 92) blocks along Jerome Avenue in September of 2014, as part of the Mayor’s Housing plan, we anxiously awaited community involvement.
 After five months of very little involvement, we formed a Coalition of faith leaders, auto workers, union members and tenant advocacy groups, called the Bronx Coalition for a Community Vision.

 Here is a recap of what we’ve done so far:

 - Grounded in the belief that community members are the experts, we decided that our first act must be to hold a forum, educating community members about the City’s plans, the study area and the need to get involved, and to hear people’s concerns about what the plan would mean for this neighborhood.
-On March 5th, in the middle of a snow storm, more than 450 community residents came to learn about the study area, the process of re-zoning and how they can get involved!!!
+On March 5th, in the middle of a snowstorm, more than 450 community residents came to learn about the study area, the process of re-zoning, and how they can get involved!!!

 - After the community forum convened on March 5th, the steering committee met and created a structure for community engagement.
 From March to June, we held four visioning sessions.
-At each session, we gave an overview of the community engagement process of our coalition, and presented and shared data and information on the current status of jobs and employment, affordable housing, community involvement, commercial industries and tenant harassment.
-Grounded in this data and in our shared experiences, we worked in groups at each visioning session to brainstorm a list of solutions.
+At each session, we gave an overview of the community engagement process of our coalition and presented and shared data and information on the current status of jobs and employment, affordable housing, community involvement, commercial industries, and tenant harassment.
+Grounded in this data and our shared experiences, we worked in groups at each visioning session to brainstorm a list of solutions.
 Each session was attended by 100-150 community residents.

-- On September 30, 2015, we held a forum where we presented a draft of these policy recommendations to over 150 community residents to gain their insight, feedback and priorities.
+- On September 30, 2015, we held a forum where we presented a draft of these policy recommendations to over 150 community residents to gain their insight, feedback, and priorities.

 - In total, more than 1,500 community members attended the forums and visioning sessions.